imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 If you don't see the file, check if there are any errors in the error log.
 Make sure that the private API key has been configured.
 The server app is running.
 And the uploaded file type is [supported](../../api-reference/upload-file-api/#allowed-file-types-for-uploading) by ImageKit.

-## **Setting a upload policy**
+## **Setting an upload policy**

-The `UploadPolicy` struct is used to define a set of conditions that need to be met for a file to be uploaded.
-For complete API reference for the upload policy, check out the [docs](https://github.com/imagekit-developer/imagekit-ios?tab=readme-ov-file#uploadpolicy) on the ImageKit iOS Git Repository.
+The [UploadPolicy](https://github.com/imagekit-developer/imagekit-ios/blob/master/README.md#uploadpolicy) class represents a set of conditions that need to be met for an upload request to be executed.
+This policy is useful in various cases, like constraining large uploads to be performed only when the specified network and battery conditions are satisfied and controlling the retry mechanism for failed upload requests.

+`UploadPolicy.Builder` class is responsible for building the `UploadPolicy` instances.

 ```swift
 /*